 As with most things, you can trade labor for money in this case.

-We’ve extensively discussed this before, but it’s vital for the cold climate gardener to know which plants will tolerate colder temperatures and those that won’t.
+It’s vital for the cold climate gardener to know which plants will tolerate colder temperatures and those that won’t when exploring this subject.

 When you know which plants can tolerate what temperatures, it allows you to get some of your plants outside much earlier than others.